Desert (particle physics): MSSM desert

 Such exact gauge unification is a generic feature of supersymmetric models, and remains a major theoretical motivation for developing them.
 Such models automatically introduce new particles ("superpartners") at a new energy scale associated with the breaking of the new symmetry, ruling out the conventional energy desert.
 They can, however, contain an analogous "desert" between the new energy scale and the GUT scale.

 Mirror matter desert

 Scenarios like the Katoptron model can also lead to exact unification after a similar energetic desert.
-If the known neutrino masses are due to a seesaw mechanism, the new heavy neutrino states must have masses below the GUT scale in order to produce the observed O(1 meV) masses, thereby falsifying the desert hypothesis.
+If the known neutrino masses are due to a seesaw mechanism, the new heavy neutrino states must have masses below the GUT scale in order to produce the observed O(1 meV) masses.
+Indicative examples of the order of magnitude of the corresponding masses and fermion mixing parameters in accordance with experimental data have been calculated within the context of katoptrons.

 Evidence

 As of 2019, the LHC has excluded the existence of many new particles up to masses of a few TeV, or about 10x the mass of the top quark.
 Other indirect evidence in favor of a large energy desert for a certain distance above the electroweak scale (or even no particles at all beyond this scale) includes: